 Carlo’s of Morpeth is owned and managed by Andrew Watt.
-Andrew has worked in the fish and chip industry since he was 16; it all began with him peeling potatoes in his father’s shop, pill Alpino’s.
-Andrew tried a career in the construction industry, medications but his passion for fish and chips and a commitment to family won the day.
+Andrew has worked in the fish and chip industry since he was 16; it all began with him peeling potatoes in his father’s shop, Alpino’s.
+Andrew tried a career in the construction industry, but his passion for fish and chips and a commitment to family won the day.
 He decided to open his own shop!
 A drive to offer an outstanding customer experience led him into partnership with his Zio Carlo and Zia Laura in 2011.

 Located in Newmarket at the heart of the historic town of Morpeth, you will find Carlo’s proudly flying the flag for British fish and chips in an ever-competitive market.
 The business continues to build on family tradition whilst embracing new technologies and social media opportunities.
 A healthy obsession with getting the product right is combined with a genuine care for customers; that’s what being part of the Carlo ‘family’ is all about.